qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrumx.md

 ```
 ## VIII.
 Final Notes
 - The intial sync can take anywhere from a day to multiple days depending on a number of factors including your hardware and resources dedicated to the `electrumx` VM.
-- Once the sync is complete, the server port (`50002`) will open and you can connect your Electrum wallet to the onion address.
+- Once the sync is finished you may connect your Electrum wallet via the Tor onion address.
-- To connect an offline Electrum wallet from a separate VM (split-electrum), you will have to wait for my guide (`2_electrum.md`) to be finished.
+- To connect an offline Electrum wallet from a separate VM (split-electrum), use the guide: [`2_electrum.md`](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/2_electrum.md).